Tahsin100/AccessContentProvider/README.md

 # AccessContentProvider

-This is a support application for TestContentProvider app.
+This is a support application for ContentProviderT app.

 Functionalities:

-1. Add data to TestContentProvider.
+1. Add data to ContentProviderT.
-2. Fetch & show data from TestContentProvider.
+2. Fetch & show data from ContentProviderT.